ryanpetris/disposamail/haraka/docs/plugins/queue/smtp_forward.md

   * port=PORT

     The port to connect to.
+Default: 25

   * connect\_timeout=SECONDS

     The maximum amount of time to wait when creating a new connection to the host.
-Default if unspecified is 30 seconds.
+Default: 30 seconds.

   * timeout=SECONDS